-- 1. the student's prior academic record and clinical performance, - 2. whether they entered treatment voluntarily or involuntarily, - 3. the severity, type, and manner of substance abuse, - 4. their desire to seek treatment, - 5. their compliance and insight during treatment, - 6. the medical evaluation, - 7. the HPRP contract, - 8. the availability of clinical placements, and - 9. any other fact or consultation which the Chair may seek or which is presented.
+- 1. the student's prior academic record and clinical performance, - 2. whether they entered treatment voluntarily or involuntarily, - 3. the severity, type, and manner of substance abuse, - 4. their desire to seek treatment, - 5. their compliance and insight during treatment, - 6. the medical/health/substance abuse professional evaluation, - 7. the HPRP contract, - 8. the availability of clinical placements, and - 9. any other fact or consultation which the Program Director may seek or is presented.

-In making this decision, the Chair may seek consultation from the nurse anesthesia faculty, the Dean of the College of Health Professions, Detroit Mercy, or others who can provide information.
+In making this decision, the Program Director may seek consultation from the nurse anesthesia faculty, the Dean of the College of Health Professions, Detroit Mercy, or others who can provide information.
 The Chair will use the utmost discretion to guard the student's confidentiality.
 The decision will include one of the following courses of action depending on the facts and prognosis: